Pannalal Bhattacharya: Career

 Pannalal started singing in 1947, at the age of 17, with another renowned musician, Sanat Sinha.
 His elder brother Prafulla Bhattacharya took them both to a program, where none of them were allowed to sing because of the immaturity in their voices.
 They encountered the same problem at His Master's Voice.
 They got their first break in Megaphone.
 At first Pannalal sang modern Bengali songs, until Bishwanath Kumar, a friend of Sanat Sinha signed him for his first hit Shyama sangeet, "Aamar sadh na mitilo aasha na purilo, sokoli phuraye jay ma..."
 (None of my desires were fulfilled, nor my hopes have come true, O mother...).
 This rendition is now acclaimed as a classic in Bengal.
 However, "Aamar Sadhna mitilo" wasn't Pannalal's first Shyama sangeet record.
 His earlier and popular songs include "Aamar Mayer Paye Jaba Hoye", "Tui naki Ma Dayamayee", Tui je Kemon Dayamayee", "Sakali Tomari Ichha", "Amay De Ma Pagal Kore", "Muchiye De Ma Aamar a Duti Nayan", "Moneri basona shyama" among others.

 Pannalal Bhattacharya learned music from Prafulla Bhattacharya and Dhananjay Bhattacharya.

 Two songs sung by Pannalal Bhattacharya - 'Bhule Gecho Jadi' and 'Sundar Tumi Bhalobasho' - composed by Prafulla Bhattacharya became very popular.
 Even today, without these songs sung by Pannalal Bhattacharya, composed by Prafulla Bhattacharya in Shyama Sangeet - 'Jenechei Jeenechei Tara', 'O Ma Kali Chirkaler', 'Kotha Bhabadara', 'Tui Je Kemen Dayamoyi', 'Bhebe Dekh Mon Keu Karo Nai', 'Amay De Ma Pagal Kore' - the motherly devotion of Bengalis will not complete.

 Pannalal developed a special style of singing, that with devotion.
 His distinct voice and a spirit filled with devotion have touched the hearts of countless devotees of Mother Kali across Bengal.
 He became a great devotee of goddess Kali and always remained engrossed in her thoughts.
 Pannalal and his elder brother Dhananjay Bhattacharya, another eminent singer of Shyama Sangeet, wanted to please Kali by offering her their songs.
-One doesn't need to necessarily know Bengali to empathize with his unparalleled tune dripping with devotion regardless of belief.
-One will feel his climbing, devoted prayer to Mother Kali mounting in his own heart.

 The innermost realm of devotion was reached by him by singing Shyama Sangeet.
 He used to worship the idol of Goddess Kali installed in his house in Bally, Barendra Para.
 But even then, Pannalal could never be satisfied with himself or his songs.

 This was the reason why he used to cry as a child and call Goddess Kali.
 Not only when he sang Shyama Sangeet, but also when he taught his students to sing, he would often express his emotions.
 His whole body would tremble, he would sweat, and tears would flow from his eyes.